 Transitional properties - freehold or freehold equivalent interests held prior to 1 July 2008

-This section deals with the supply of freehold or freehold equivalent interests in properties that were completed and held at 1 July 2008.
+This section deals with the supply of freehold or freehold equivalent interests in completed properties held at 1 July 2008.

-The Value-Added Tax (VAT) treatment of a long lease that was treated as a supply of goods under the VAT on property rules applying prior to 1 July 2008, are dealt with in Transitional properties – legacy leases.
+The Value-Added Tax (VAT) treatment of leases of ten years or more, created prior to 1 July 2008, is dealt with in Transitional properties – legacy leases.

 The supply of a transitional property after 1 July 2008 is taxable when:

 - the vendor was entitled to claim back the VAT on the acquisition or development of the property

 - the property is considered new for VAT purposes.